 - Bicycle and pedestrian accidents; and

 - Harm caused by a defective product or pharmaceutical.

 An Experienced Wrongful Death Attorney Can Help You

 If you have lost a loved one because of another person’s irresponsible actions, you may be able to recover damages for all economic and noneconomic losses that you have suffered.
 At Napoli Shkolnik, PLLC, we will review your case to determine whether or not you have a cause of action, as well as the type of damages that you may be entitled to recover.
-To learn more, contact us today to schedule your first appointment with our wrongful death team.
+We understand the pain you are going through.
+We will fight for your legal rights so that you can focus on coping with your family's loss.
+Our wrongful death lawyers have extensive experience helping family members who have lost loved ones.
+Our firm is made up of experienced trial lawyers, who have won billions of dollars for our clients through tenacity, extensive legal knowledge and insight, and effective legal tactics and application of theory.
+We are based in Manhattan, but we also represent injured people in Brooklyn, Queens, Staten Island, the Bronx, Long Island, and Westchester.
+To learn more, contact us today to schedule your first appointment with our wrongful death lawyers.